25prabhu10/notes/docs/Concepts/AWS/AWS_API_Gateway.md

 To configure a usage plan:

-1. Create one or more APIs, configure the methods to require an API key, and deploy the APIs to stages.
+1. Create one or more APIs, configure the methods to require an API key, and deploy the APIs to stages
-2. Generate or import API keys to distribute to application developers (your customers) who will be using your API.
+2. Generate or import API keys to distribute to application developers (your customers) who will be using your API
-3. Create the usage plan with the desired throttle and quota limits.
+3. Create the usage plan with the desired throttle and quota limits
-4. Associate API stages and API keys with the usage plan.
+4. Associate API stages and API keys with the usage plan

-- Callers of the API must supply an assigned API key in the `x-api-key` header in requests to the API.
+- Callers of the API must supply an assigned API key in the `x-api-key` header in requests to the API

 ## API Gateway - Logging & Tracing